Innovation Teams Must be Able to Cross the Knowing-Doing Gap

 As you put together teams of people to help drive innovation within your organization, be sure to thoughtfully consider how to select the right individuals for this team.

-Secondly, and I think most important, select people whom you think can overcome the Knowing-Doing Gap.
+• Secondly, and I think most important, select people whom you think can overcome the Knowing-Doing Gap as described.
 Individuals whom exhibit the following behaviors:

 a) collaborate and work well with others;